Council

 Maria Johns

 Maria Johns is the Chief Executive Officer of Multicultural Aged Care.
+Under her leadership, MAC focuses on addressing the unique needs of older Australians from culturally and linguistically diverse backgrounds.

 Margaret Kay